NguyenAndrew/edd/README.md

     style A fill:#A9A9A9,stroke:#4d4d4d,stroke-width:2px,rounded:10px
 ```

-To get to the point where you can solve this problem, you can break down this ent (Note: You can either break down the ent by yourself or with AI assistance)
+To get to the point where you can solve this problem, you can "break down" this ent (Note: You can either break down the ent by yourself or with AI assistance).

 Let's say you got to the point where you created the followings ents "Provide a WAV file" and "Program plays a WAV file".
-The ent graph now looks like the following:
+Let's add these ents to the diagram.

 ```mermaid
 graph LR